cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface.md

 > Refernces are indicated with a number and are included in the
 > refernce chapter [@las14cloudmeshmultiple]

+:clapper:

+> Movies are indicated with a :clapper:

+:o:

+> Chapters marked with an :o: are not yet complete or have some issue
+> that we know about.
+THese chapters need to be fixed.

 ---

 :bulb: *Notes are indicated with a bulb and are wriiten in itallic and suroundd by bars*

 ---

-:clapper:

-> Movies are indicated with a :clapper: